ksu-cs-textbooks/cc410/content/y-milestones/10-rest.md

 ### New Classes

-#### CustomItem Class
+#### CustomMenuItem Class

-Create a class `starfleetsubs.data.menu.CustomItem` that can represent a custom menu item.
-It should implement the `OrderItem` interface, and should include both getters and setters for all required attributes.
+Create a class `heropizza.data.menu.CustomMenuItem` that can represent a custom menu item.
+It should implement the `Food` interface, and should include both getters and setters for all required attributes.
 The class itself should only store the name, price, and calories of the item.
 It may simply return an empty list for special instructions.
 You may add additional utility methods as desired.
 You do not have to create any unit tests for this class.

-#### CustomItemList Class
+#### CustomMenuItemList Class

-Create a class `starfleetsubs.data.menu.CustomItemList` that represents a list of custom menu items.
-This class should implement both the **Iterator** design pattern (using the `Iterable<CustomItem>` type), as well as the **Singleton** design pattern.
+Create a class `heropizza.data.menu.CustomMenuItemList` that represents a list of custom menu items.
+This class should implement both the **Iterator** design pattern (using the `Iterable<CustomMenuItem>` type), as well as the **Singleton** design pattern.
 This class is designed to keep a single list of custom items in memory for the entire application.
 We are using the singleton pattern so that it can be instantiated in the web controllers as needed, and it will always refer to the same list.

-This class should maintain a list of `CustomItem` objects, and provide methods for adding, retrieving, updating, and deleting those items.
+This class should maintain a list of `CustomMenuItem` objects, and provide methods for adding, retrieving, updating, and deleting those items.
 You may add additional utility methods as desired.
 You do not have to create any unit tests for this class.

 {{% notice tip %}}